 The more people who join, the better the results will reflect the views and diverse opinions of all first and second generation Australians.

-We need to hear your voice if you are from a household that was randomly contacted by us and you are:
+We need to hear your voice if you are:

 No. Participation is entirely voluntary.
 You do not have to provide a reason if you do not want to join.
 You can also opt out of Voices of Australia at any time.

 If you choose to join, you do not have to complete every survey.
 You can choose not to answer any question as you go through a survey and you can stop at any time.

 If you do inform us that you would like to withdraw from the research, your survey responses will be removed from the data file.

 We do not expect participation in this study will expose you to any hazard or danger.